Python-GIS-book/site/source/part1/chapter-04/md/04-plot-formatting.md

 _**Figure 4.X**.
 Hypothetical temperatures for one year in different mythical lands._

-In Figure 4.X, we can see all of the data in the `data` DataFrame and many people may be able to distinguish the lines using the four different colors that have been selected.
-However, not all people will see the figure in the same way, and those who may have printed a copy in grayscale will see things quite differently.
+In Figure 4.X, we can see a visualization of the contents of the `data` DataFrame and many people will be able to distinguish the lines using the four colors that have been selected.
+However, not all people may see the figure in the same way, and those who have printed a copy in grayscale will see things quite differently.

 ![_**Figure 4.X**.
 Hypothetical mythical land temperatures in grayscale._](../img/lines-grayscale.png)

 _**Figure 4.X**.
 Hypothetical mythical land temperatures in grayscale._

 In Figure 4.X, we see that it is nearly impossible to tell which line is which in the plot, so color alone is not helping in distinguishing the lines on this plot.
-In this case a better option is to vary both color and the line pattern for each line so they can be distinguished easily irrespective of the selected line colors.
-That can be done using the `style` parameter as shown below.
+In this case a better option is to vary both the color and line pattern for each line so they can be distinguished easily irrespective of the line colors and how they may be seen.
+This can be done using the `style` parameter in the `plot()` function, as shown below.

 ```python
 ax = data.plot(